 If you have diabetes and you’ve found nothing but roadblocks when you’ve attempted to purchase affordable life insurance, don’t give up – just get smart.
-Regardless if our diabetes is type 1 or type 2, there are many companies out there who are willing to issue you a policy at affordable rates.
+Regardless if your diabetes is type 1 or type 2, there are many companies out there who are willing to issue you a policy at affordable rates.
 You can buy life insurance with diabetes.

 When you eat, your body converts the food into glucose which is the fuel supply that your body uses for energy.
-Insulin is an important hormone that your body produces in order to convert the glucose (sugar) into a form of energy that it can actually use.
+Insulin is an important hormone that your body produces in order to convert the glucose (sugar) into a form of energy that it can use.

 When you are diabetic, your body is unable to produce insulin, or the insulin that it does produce is not being used effectively, thus causing sugar to build up in the blood.
 It’s as if the insulin is floating around in your body instead of going into your cells.